Frequently Asked Questions

 Choosing the right ERP system depends less on company size and more on how complex your operations are today, and where you want to grow next.
 Different systems are designed for very different realities.

-If your business is growing across multiple sales channels, serves both B2C and B2B customers, and aims to reduce manual work through automated workflows, an ERP like Xentral is often the best fit.
+If your business is growing across multiple sales channels, serves both B2C and B2B customers, and aims to reduce manual work through automated workflows, an ERP like Xentral is frequently a preferred choice.
 These retailers typically need standardized processes across purchasing, warehouse, shipping, accounting, and reporting without increasing IT effort as they scale and complexity grows.

 Retailers whose business is almost entirely marketplace-driven may find PlentyONE sufficient.
 For very small E-Commerce setups, especially at an early stage, JTL can be a pragmatic entry point.
 Companies with a strong manufacturing and production focus, industry-specific operations, and clearly defined, stable processes may lean toward Reybex.
 Actindo is best suited for large enterprise digitalization projects with complex IT landscapes.
 Organizations where finance and accounting are the primary drivers of ERP selection often evaluate Haufe x360.
 Finally, ERPNext appeals to developer-led teams with strong in-house IT resources.